 This bullwhip effect diagram demonstrates how small changes in consumer demand result in big shifts in production further up the supply chain:

-Bullwhip effect in the supply chain
+Bullwhip Effect in the Supply Chain

 Factors that contribute to the bullwhip effect in supply chains include:

-- Inaccurate or erratic demand forecasting: If individual businesses along the supply chain use their own sales data to forecast future demand, it is easy to under or overestimate the actual demand.
+- Inaccurate or erratic demand forecasting: If individual businesses along the supply chain use their own sales data to forecast future demand, it is easy to under- or overestimate the actual demand.
 This results in the ordering of too much or too little inventory which can create discrepancies between supply and demand, increasing the inconsistency of orders.

-- Order batching: Members within the supply chain may choose to place orders in large quantities or at fixed intervals, or round orders up and down.
+- Order batching: Members within the supply chain may choose to place orders in large quantities or at fixed intervals, or round orders up or down.
 This creates demand fluctuations that aren’t an accurate reflection of actual consumer demand, leading to excess inventory or overstocking.

 - Price fluctuations from sales and discounting: Any business in a supply chain that offers discounts, deals, or bulk pricing can affect typical demand and induce customers to change buying patterns or purchase more than they need.
 This can lead to artificial demand peaks and troughs and result in inaccurate forecasts as buyers attempt to reconcile these sales with their usual forecast tactics.